fzzio/cretesuite-frontend/README.md

-# CreteSuite take home ui assessment
+# Home ui assessment
-This is a take home assessment for the interview process at CreteSuite.
+This is a take home assessment.

 ### Overview
 A classic matching game, written in React + Typescript.